 Knapp, S. J., et al. (2017).
 Practical Ethics for Psychologists: A Positive Approach (3rd Ed).
 Washington, DC: APA.
 Note: Due to its high price, you are not expected to buy this book.
 An electronic copy is available from the MU Library website).

-Assessment: Total Marks 100: Continuous Assessment (Essay = 80 marks; Multiple Choice Questionnaire/ MCQ = 20 marks) - 100 marks.
+Assessment: Total Marks 100: Continuous Assessment - 100 marks.

 This is a required module and cannot be passed by compensation for progression in the subject.

 PS259 Qualitative Research Approaches in Psychology

 Module coordinator: Prof Deirdre Desmond